lilianricaud/patterns/Liric_Pattern_Language/Pattern_mining_area.md

 ## Write what's known

 When dealing with a complex situation start by writing what's known  When dealing with complex systems and situations, the amount of information can be overwhelming and thoughts will either rotate endlessly or alternatively the blank page blockage might occur.
 Whether to get parasitic thoughts out of your mind or to unlock a blockage, start putting down on paper the current situation, what is know and what you want to achieve.
 When dealing with emotional issue, write a letter to yourself or someone else, you don't have to actually send the letter, but you can keep it or burn it.
 The letter itself is not important, it is the process of getting your thoughts out or expressing yourself that is important.
 Similarly you can keep a book and record your thoughts there.
 When dealing with a complex topic writing down what is known helps your mind settle down and get in the state where it can see more clearly what is important.
-When trying to write an article about a complex topic, writing what's known helps you pass the blank page syndrome and jump into writing mode, and slowly you'll get into what you want to write about.	inspired by @sotmani
+When trying to write an article about a complex topic, writing what's known helps you pass the blank page syndrome and jump into writing mode, and slowly you'll get into what you want to write about.

 ## To change yourself, change your environment